 “The ultimate destination should be enough to cover six months’ expenses, perhaps nine to 12 months for sole breadwinners or self-employed individuals,” McBride says.

-The best way to determine your monthly expenses is to create a budget looking at how much money is coming in every month from work and other cash sources and subtract that from the places taking the money including rent, credit card bills and other tabs.
+The best way to determine your monthly expenses is to create a budget that lists how much money is coming in every month and subtracts that from expense categories like housing, transportation, groceries, entertainment and credit card bills.

 The average consumer had about $14,094 in income left over after expenses in 2020, according to a recent Consumer Expenditure Survey published by the U.S. Bureau of Labor Statistics.
 The data shows the average person shelled out $5,854 a month, meaning, for six months of expenses, they should save at least $35,124, according to McBride’s recommendation.